roshbhatia/roshanbhatiadotcom/writing/000/post.md

 QMK and ZMK require you to write some more low level code.
 I don't have an issue with this but the setup seemed a lot more complex than I thought it would have ended up being purely because of the number of features that QMK/ZMK support, like dynamic layout editing.

-Ultimately I went with a third option — KMK.
+I went with a third option — KMK.
 It's powered by CircuitPython, which is geared more towards beginners.
-Ultimately I chose it because it was simple and supported by my controller, which is what I wanted!
+I chose it because it was simple and supported by my controller, which is what I wanted!
 My `main.py` is as follows, which just imports some data-only files that contain the mappings I mentioned earlier.

 ```python
 from kmk.kmk_keyboard import KMKKeyboard